kakioshe/postman_exporter/README.md

 ## Description

-Simple script to export POSTMAN JSON to markdown format in the form of txt for each requests
+Simple script to export POSTMAN JSON to markdown format in the form of md file for each requests

 ## How to use